X-on/surgeryconnect-patient-api-docs/source/includes/_events_and_webhooks.md

 The JSON includes the FileRequest whose files changed, and arrays of IDs for the files that were added and removed.

 <aside class="notice">
-While we might offer the ability to dynamically configure webhooks in the future, for now events of this type are hardcoded to be sent to the following API webhook:<br>
+If the field `filesUpdateWebhookUrl` was specified when creating the file request, that URL is used as the webhook URL for this event.
+Otherwise, events of this type are hardcoded to be sent to the following API webhook:<br>
 <code>https://sc-api.x-onweb.com/api/v2/patient-notifications</code>
 </aside>